 NOTE: Entries will be judged by members of the Keystone SPJ chapter in Pennsylvania.
 Judges have the discretion to choose or not choose a winner and finalists in each category.
 All judging decisions are final.
 Winning entries will be awarded one plaque – additional plaques can be purchased for team members at cost.
 Finalists will be awarded one certificate – extras can be purchased at cost.

 Entries can be made in one or more of four categories:

 ALL-MEDIA: includes the three most significant awards the chapter presents

-for work done in any medium.
+for work done in any medium in 2019.

 ALL MEDIA AWARDS